 - Timing of

-call for this purpose. - One Active User ID per Device: A device (identified by its Hardware ID - HWID) can only be associated with one User ID at any given time.
+setUserId: ThesetUserIdmethod should typically be called after the Pushwoosh SDK has been initialized (e.g., afterPushwoosh.init()) and the device has been registered (e.g., afterPushwoosh.registerDevice()).
+Do not customize theregisterDevice()call for this purpose. - One Active User ID per Device: A device (identified by its Hardware ID - HWID) can only be associated with one User ID at any given time.
 Calling

-with a new ID will overwrite the previous User ID association for that device.
+setUserIdwith a new ID will overwrite the previous User ID association for that device.
 It is not possible to associate multiple User IDs with a single device simultaneously. - User-Specific vs. Device-Specific Tags:

 - User-specific tags are tied to the User ID.
 They will reflect the data of the currently active user after

-are called. - Device-specific tags are associated only with the device (HWID) and are not affected by User ID changes.
+setUserIdandsetTagsare called. - Device-specific tags are associated only with the device (HWID) and are not affected by User ID changes.

 - User-specific tags are tied to the User ID.
 They will reflect the data of the currently active user after